Ulmus americana 'Variegata'

 The Ulmus americana variegata, "American variegated elm", marketed by the Klehm nursery of Arlington Heights, Illinois, in the early 20th century, may, however, have been variegated American white elm, as the nursery was familiar with the native species.
 A 2018 Cornell study of the surviving elms of the National Mall, Washington D.C., listed some 28 specimens of a "distinctive striped cultivar, possibly U. americana ", but this referred to vertical fissuring in young bark, not to variegated leaves.

 Description

-Wesmael's herbarium specimen shows a young ‘Lutescens’-type leaf with mixed variegation and green (see ‘External links’).
+Wesmael's herbarium specimen shows a young ‘Lutescens’-type leaf with mixed variegation and green.
 Klehm's Ulmus americana variegata had small leaves sprinkled over with white spots, the variation being described as constant.

 Cultivation

 No specimens are known to survive.